Free Online Tool

-Enter any name below and we'll show you its Japanese katakana rendering, hiragana transcription, and meaningful kanji suggestions.
+Enter any name below to convert it to Japanese katakana (full-width), hiragana transcription, and meaningful kanji suggestions.
+Works for English, Malay, Spanish, and all foreign names.

 Try: Michael, Sarah, Emma, David, Sophia, Oliver, Aiden…